 SHOP YOUR HOUSE TO DECORATE YOUR TABLE

 Rather than going out and buying a lot of new items to decorate your table, see what you have in your house that would work first!
-I can almost guarantee that you have plenty of decorations in other parts of your house that would help to beautify your table without having to go spend a dime at the store.
+I can almost guarantee you have plenty of decorations in other parts of your house that would help to beautify your table without having to go spend a dime at the store.

 You can also send your kids outside to find things to decorate the table with!
 Pinecones and leaves make for some great fall or winter decorations.
 Flowers would be great spring or summer decorations!
 Use what you've got outside and be amazed at how good your table looks!

 So there you go, you've got my best tips for entertaining on a budget!
-I hope that they give you the courage to open up your home and throw a party this holiday season and to fill your home with the people that you love.
+I hope they give you the courage to open up your home and throw a party this holiday season and to fill your home with the people you love.
 Let me know what your favorite tips are in the comments below!

 Need more help with your budget?
 Check out Budget Boot Camp!
 It's a super fun online video program that I created to help make understanding money easier.